EarthEngineering/EarthEngineering.github.io/_posts/2020-04-30-why-facetop.md

 Part of our mission with Facetop is to take something which is being forced upon us during a time of fear and uncertainty, the mandatory wearing of a mask, and taking ownership of it and ultimately being empowered by it.

 Masks are here to stay for at least a couple of years so we're choosing to be empowered instead of disempowered.
-We're choosing to view this an opportunity to have a positive impact on the lives of people during the COVID-19 pandemic as well as helping to take Facetop computing mainstream.
+We're choosing to view this as an opportunity to have a positive impact on the lives of people during the COVID-19 pandemic as well as helping to take Facetop computing mainstream.
 We hope that you'll join us.

 ## Credits